 • Neuropathic pain – related to multiple sclerosis and stroke

 • Low back pain (LBP) – failed back surgery syndrome, herniated disc disease, and others

 • Carpal tunnel syndrome

 • Peripheral neuropathies – chemotherapy and diabetic neuropathy-induced peripheral neuropathy

 • Arthritis – rheumatoid arthritis and osteoarthritis

 Evidence shows that chronic pain is mainly due to a process referred to as neuro-inflammation, which is a condition that is characterised by the activation of several inflammatory cells within the central nervous systems (CNS) and peripheral nervous system (PNS).
 Neuro-inflammation is characterised by immune cell migration into an area that has had an injury.
 This release of inflammatory molecules result in the activation and maintenance of chronic pain.

 The inflammatory cells, glial cells and mast cells have become targets for the development of new medications used in chronic pain treatment.
 Evidence shows suppressing the activation of the glial and mast cells may abolish or limit the evolution of acute pain to chronic pain.
 Also, it may act to lessen chronic pain.

 Chronic pain is a debilitating condition.
-Dr. Adam Rocchi has a particular interest in promptly assisting patients through his low force computerised spinal treatments and the nerve sensor treatment in the involved muscles (Trigenics) at his Scarborough and Mount Pleasant offices.
+Adam has a particular interest in trying to promptly assist patients through his low force computerised spinal treatments and the nerve sensor treatment in the involved muscles (Trigenics) at his South Perth office.